 Previously, Scooby-Doo Meets The Boo Brothers continued the franchise’s experimental take on the characters encountering real ghosts.
 While not a bad nor great film, it was still a tolerable experience with a clever mystery and nice visuals, but confusing with the abundance of characters and lack of focus.
 With Ghoul School, they took some assets from its predecessor and improved them for an unforgettable adventure.

 Scooby, Shaggy, and Scrappy (voiced by Don Messick and Casey Kasem) are hired as gym teachers for a girls' finishing school, which is actually a school for girl ghouls.

 A Child-Friendly Monster Mash with Future Potential

 One element that would be considered a "double-edged sword" is the use of humor.
 Unlike Boo Brothers, the movie relies more on puns than slapstick.
-Knowing that this is a movie aimed at young children, there is nothing wrong with having with a little word play to give some laughs.
-For the movie's case, it sometimes goes a little much whenever a character makes a pun involving either bats or fire.
-Then again, they are overall harmless in their own right and there are occasionally some chuckle worthy moments.
+Knowing that this is a movie aimed at young children, there is nothing wrong with having a little wordplay to give some laughs.
+For the movie's case, it sometimes becomes a little too much whenever a character makes a pun involving either bats or fire.
+Then again, they are overall harmless in their own right and there are occasionally some chuckle-worthy moments.
 Nonetheless, you will be invested and charmed by this ingenious story.

 Ghoulish Visuals Galore